 Hello there, and welcome to PT Pioneer, your daily dose of professional fitness career guidance.

-In this article, we’re going to talk about youth coach certifications and coaching education, but before we begin, id like you to take this quiz.
+In this article, we’re going to talk about youth coach certifications and coaching education.

 To make things simple, I’ll be breaking the topic down into a few key aspects.